"Leaders promote a coherent, integrated and nurturing approach to the well-being of pupils." Ofsted, 2018

 - Your Form Tutor

-- The Student Support Manager, Mrs Macgregor (based in the Student Support Room)
+- Our Student Support Manager- based in the Student Support Room

-- The School Counsellor – make an appointment with your Director of Learning
+- One of our School Counselling team – make an appointment through your Head of Year

 - Any member of staff in the school community will be willing to listen and try to help you if you ask them